fbergama/pigfx/README.md

 Here is a preliminary TODO list of what I plan to add in the future:

-- Add some graphics primitives like lines/circles/rectangles etc. (I know, this is mentioned in the title but not implemented yet)
+- Add some graphics primitives like lines/circles/rectangles etc. (I know, this is mentioned in the title but not fully implemented yet)
 - Add support for USB or Ps2 keyboard
 - Let the resolution being configurable without recompiling
 - Implement double buffering